 - Hand out forms for people to write in the steps they’ll take in response to a specific external event

 - Pick a scenario from a hat or have one selected

 - Read the scenario, then each person writes what they or their department would do in the first 72 hours after the event

-- Read each response aloud and give a small award (lunch, coffee, car wash) to the best, as decided by the group
+- Read each response aloud.
+Optionally, give a small award (lunch, coffee, car wash) to the best, as decided by the group

 Then annually hold a ‘real’ table-top disaster response exercise for senior staff down to front line supervisors.
 Combine it with food and some other annual activities.
 A free resource is here and there are many more good planning resources online.
 Most good consultants will be able to assist with facilitating the exercise and with helping your people make good plans.